-The Air Quality Division's Program Planning and Development Unit was expanded and reorganized during FY 2007 in order to provide better support to permitting and compliance staff, provide increased information and analyses to Department and other policy makers, and to provide compliance assistance and outreach to the regulated community and general public.
+The Air Quality Division's Program Planning and Development Unit was expanded and reorganized during FY 2007 in order to provide better support to permitting and compliance staff, provide increased information and analyses to Department and other policy makers.
+This expansion has also allowed for added emphasis on compliance assistance, education and outreach to the regulated community and general public.

-This year, the unit developed new training opportunities and a system for tracking training for Air Division staff.
-In addition, two staff members have been designated to be subject experts on two sets of federal regulations to which regulated industry are subject.
-One person will become the expert on New Source Performance Standards (NSPS), the other on Maximum Achievable Control Technology (MACT) Standards.
+This year, the unit developed new training opportunities for Air Division staff.
+Two staff members have been designated to be subject experts on two sets of ever-evolving federal regulations to which regulated industry are subject.
+One staff member focuses on the New Source Performance Standards (NSPS), the other on Maximum Achievable Control Technology (MACT) Standards.

 Over the last year, the unit continued to devote resources for assistance and outreach activities.
 It developed fact sheets and guidance documents to help Nebraska businesses understand and comply with air quality regulations.
-The unit also continued to sponsor annual Air Program Update Workshops for representatives from businesses, consulting firms, and industry.
+The NDEQ also provided a basic-level Air Quality workshop called Air Quality 101 across the state in April 2008.
+The Agency continued to sponsor annual Air Program Update Workshops in the summer 2008 for representatives from businesses, consulting firms, and industry.
 These half-day workshops are held across the state where general and technical information is provided on current events, regulations, permitting activities, and modeling activities pertaining to the Air Quality Program.
+Both sets of workshops were well attended and received by the participants.